 Council Plan - Year 3

-Following community engagement in February and March 2023, the draft Year 3 Action Plan for our Council Plan has been finalised by Council officers.
+Following community engagement in February and March 2023, the Year 3 Action Plan for our Council Plan was finalised.

-The Year 3 Action Plan responds to a range of considerations including:
+The Year 3 Action Plan considers a number of factors including:

 - integration with Banyule’s Health and Wellbeing Priorities and Climate Action Response